cse151a-nba-project/milestone-2/README.md

 All-season related data files contain season identification (what season, what type of league), all team-related data files contain team identification (team name, abbreviation), and all player-related data files contain player identification and other information (name, age, position, etc.).
 Because players may have the same name, we can use the player\_id column to distinguish.\
 **Regarding team data files**, although we are predicting team performance based on the players on that team, this team data would be possibly useful in scaling the players performance accordingly depending on their team.
 For example, a player may not necessarily have a good plus/minus, but that might be because their team overall is not a good team and the overall negative team performance affects their own performance.
 Nevertheless, we still focused on taking a deeper dive into player stats more than team stats when exploring data.

-**Regarding missing columns or data**, the data files were well filled out and comprehensive.
-Because there are so many players in the NBA and it would be quite hard to check for missing rows, we generally assumed that the \~35,000+ player data entries (which was filtered down to \~11,000 for this project) were accurate.
-With columns, we checked for NaN values and dropped rows that had them (there were very few instances, if not none, for our data files, so this wouldn’t skew our data in any way).

 #### Advanced.csv